Pitched Roof Guide | How to Calculate Roof Pitch in Degrees

 2. Work out the Rise: Let’s say the height of the apex above the wall structure (the rise) is 6 feet.

-2. Finalize the Calculation: So, the pitch of this roof is approximately 16.70 degrees.
+6. Finalise the Calculation: So, the pitch of this roof is approximately 16.70 degrees.
+This angle, along with your span measurement, can be used to determine the correct rafter length for your roof.

 How to work out roof pitch as a ratio